Updated December 4, 2021

 To get a LPFM station a group must obtain a license from the FCC.
 Applications for licenses may only be submitted during “windows” scheduled by the Commission.
 The first LPFM licensing window occurred between May 2000 and May 2001, with each state assigned a one-month window in that period for submitted applications.

-The first thing you will want to do is to find an open frequency in your area.
+For organizations interested in pursuing a low-power FM license, the first thing you will want to do is to find an open frequency in your area.
 You will have to tell the FCC what frequency you would like, and it must be available for an LPFM station.
 The FCC will not assign a frequency to you.

 Because the LPFM licensing window is closed, there is no help to obtain a new license at this time.
-The following recommendations were made prior to the start of the 2013 licensing window, which we are keeping for reference purposes:

 - The Prometheus Radio Project was instrumental in advocating for and assisting the FCC in creating LPFM.
 Prometheus can provide support to non-profit groups looking to start low-power community radio stations in a variety of ways.